UMN-LATIS/work_with_latis/jobs.markdown

 The cover letter is a chance for you to tell us about your background, and how your experiences would make the College of Liberal Arts a good home for you.

 Ready to apply?
 Great!
-Select whether you are a current University of Minnesota employee or external applicant on [our job listing site](https://jobsearch.cla.umn.edu/XXXXX).
-If you need the JobID, it’s XXXXX.
+Select whether you are a current University of Minnesota employee or external applicant on [our job listing site](https://jobsearch.cla.umn.edu/335304).
+If you need the JobID, it’s 335304.